Supply chain predictive analytics derived from freight data add value and enable more streamlined logistics.

 3. Predictive Insights Help Shippers Find Capacity in Cooling Markets

-Accurate predictive analytics based on real-time supply chain data can predict more precise lead time and develop solutions to lead time variations.
+Accurate supply chain predictive analytics based on real-time supply chain data can predict more precise lead time and develop solutions to lead time variations.
 Additionally, having accurate ETAs and shipping analytics will help to continuously strengthen throughput and avoid tarnished customer experiences.

 Predictive analytics grow “smarter” with time.
 This is because aging data can generate more views into historic and real-time trends based on the sum of information.
 Moreover, the increased use of artificial intelligence (AI) and machine learning throughout the supply chain tech stack helps shippers identify possible options for improvement.
 Examples include expanding the carrier network and leveraging digital freight matching tools.

 Regardless, market trends awareness is critical finding available capacity too.
 After all, some markets may experience cooling trends.
-Others ramp up in conjunction with the release of the latest technology trends and data-driven systems.
+Others ramp up in conjunction with the release of the latest technology and data-driven systems.

 4. Applying Shipping Analytics at the Dock